arshadansari27/fitrangi-old/README.md

 ##README

 ###To install dependencies
+1. sudo apt-get install python-dev
-1. sudo pip install -r requirements.txt
+2. sudo pip install -r requirements.txt

 if pip is not install then run:
 	sudo easy_install pip
-and then try the step 1 again.
+and then try the step 2 again.

 ###To Setup the database (Make sure the mongodb is installed on local)